Maxell promotes tree-planting activities as part of its environmental initiatives.

 Forestry decline

-• Deforestation caused by plantations and other activities.
+• Deforestation caused by plantations etc

-The significance of afforestation
+The significance of tree-planting

 Increasing forests and absorbing CO2 in the atmosphere contribute to mitigating climate change.